miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Is the Rails SaaS conf everyone's cup of tea?
 Nah.
 But if you are an indie maker, creator, bootstrapper, involved, interested in or just curious about the Rails SaaS scene, odds are, you're gonna dig it.

 Did it hit the bullseye?
-Maybe not quite.
-But if there's a squad with the grit and gumption to polish this gem to perfection, it's the folks running the Rails SaaS Conf show.
+Maybe not quite, but damn close!
+And if there's a squad with the grit and gumption to polish this gem to perfection, it's the folks running the Rails SaaS Conf show.

-Rails is not only _not_ dead - It's taking Europe (an the world) by storm.
+Rails is not only **not-dead** - It's taking Europe (an the world) by storm.

 I'm buckled up and ready for this bullet train ride.

 You coming?

+---

+### Thanks

+Big ups to the crew who eyeballed my rough cut and dished out some grade A pointers:

+_Adrian Marin, Amanda Perino, Andrew Culver, Jorge Manrubia, Julián Cheal, Miles Woodroffe, Nate Hopkins, Petros Amoiridis, Pooria Rashidi, Tom Rossi_

+Swiped a couple of snaps from _Adrian_ and _Julián_.

+Shoutout to _Πέτρος (Petros)_ for serving up that Olympus-worthy feast captured in the pic!
+See ya in Thessaloniki, brother.

+❤️ ya all!

+### Footnotes

+[^footnote1]: Hats off to Andrew Culver for the history lesson - turns out there was a Euro Ruby on Rails conf in 2008.
+Fine, the Rails SaaS Conf wasn't the trailblazer, but 2008?
+That's like Zeus's heyday in RoR terms.
+I reckon my point still got its boots on. [↩](#footnote1)